Robert-Steve-Onyango/Frontend-Analytics-Streamlit/README.md

 ## Overview

 This repository contains a frontend analytics dashboard built with Streamlit.
 The application allows users to visualize and interact with various data analytics.
+It is designed to be highly interactive, providing users with the ability to explore datasets through an intuitive and user-friendly interface.
+The dashboard supports a wide range of data visualization techniques, making it suitable for both exploratory data analysis and presentation purposes.
+With its interactive features, users can filter data, zoom into charts, and get insights quickly and efficiently.

 ## Features